AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 See how our 1st row on the left-hand matrix matches with the 1st column on the right hand matrix.
 As well as the 2nd row of the left-hand matrix matches with the 2nd column right hand matrix.

 So position (1,1) of the left-hand matrix you would multiply by the position (1,1) of the right-hand matrix.
-But we also add the product of the element within the position of (1,2)
+But we also add the product of the element within the position of (1,2) on the left-hand matrix and